The Home of the Matildas: Structure and facilities

 Described as a "world-class facility" by Football Victoria, The Home of the Matildas features a FIFA and AFC compliant elite training facility with an extra five pitches involving two Premium pitches and three standard FIFA pitches.
 The grandstand features 800 seats along with a terrace/balcony for standing rooms and overlooking the main pitch.
 The indoor interiors of the venue features a high-performance gym, sports science/high performance with also an elite-level recovery area, multiple change rooms including a circular locker room for the Matildas and a referee change room, function spaces, public cafe, dining room for players, lounge, study spaces, 2 sleep rooms, property office, and administration office for Football Victoria.

-The pitch is expected to be utilized by the Matilda's for 140 days each year, with the pitch being used for 6000 hours annually by La Trobe University students for around 20 hours a week, grassroots clubs, and training for volunteers and administrators.
+The pitch is expected to be utilized by the Matildas for 140 days each year, with the pitch being used for 6,000 hours annually by La Trobe University students for around 20 hours a week, grassroots clubs, and training for volunteers and administrators.
 These new upgrades are expected to encourage research collaboration between high-performance expects and academics at La Trobe University.

 This area will also incorporate the Victorian State Rugby centre, which will possess a show pitch with grandstand seating, two additional pitches, and high performance facilities including a gymnasium, sport science, medical and recovery areas and a training and match day home for the Melbourne Rebels’ Super W team.